 Day 11: Drive over the Andeas to San Agustin

 After breakfast, we drive from Popayan to San Agustin, crossing the marvelous Purace National Park.
 Today is a long drive made nicer by spectacular mountain scenery.
 In the afternoon, we visit the famous strait of Magdalena.
 Here, the longest river in Colombia crosses a narrow throat just 2 meters wide.

 Day 12: Ancient & Mysterious Statues of San Agustin

-We leave the beautiful and mysterious region of San Agustin and drive to Neiva for our flights to Bogota.
-We will make several stops and enjoy sites enroute during our day of travel including the Gold Museum in Bogota.
+We leave the beautiful and mysterious region of San Agustin and drive to Neiva for our flights to Bucaramanga (via Bogota).
+We will make several stops and enjoy sites enroute during our day of travel.

 Day 17: Fly to Santa Marta, Ecohubs in Tayrona N. P.

-We depart Barichara and drive to Bucaramanga for our flight to Santa Marta via Bogota.
-Upon arrival in Santa Marta, we drive to our unique lodge called Ecohubs, surorunded by green, built with thatched roofs and boasting spectauclar ocean and coastline views, located in Tayrona National Park.
+We depart Villa de Leyva and drive to Bogota, stopping at the world famous Salt Cathedral.
+We continue to Bogota airport for our flight to Santa Marta.
+Upon arrival in Santa Marta, drive to our unique lodge called Ecohubs, surrounded by green, built with thatched roofs and boasting spectauclar ocean and coastline views, located in Tayrona National Park.